cometbft/cometbft/spec/p2p/implementation/README.md

 using the `v0.34.*` releases
 and the branch [`v0.34.x`](https://github.com/cometbft/cometbft/tree/v0.34.x) of this repository as reference.
-As there were no substancial changes in the p2p implementation, the documentation also applies to the releases `v0.37.*` and `v0.38.*` [^v35].
+As there were no substantial changes in the p2p implementation, the documentation also applies to the releases `v0.37.*` and `v0.38.*` [^v35].

 [^v35]: The releases `v0.35.*` and `v0.36.*`, which included a major